duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 If we build this Dockerfile
 {% highlight shell %}
-$ docker image build . -t preloaded_db:new
+$ docker image build . -t preloaded_db:latest
 {% endhighlight %}

 We can see in the output the dump being processed and after everything is finished, the image is built.